Stendarpaval/mob-attack-tool/README.md

 * Added examples and screenshots in [EXAMPLES.md](EXAMPLES.md)!
 * You can now specify how often each mob attacker can use a weapon as part of a multiattack action.
 * Mob Attack Tool can now automatically detect and select multiattack options!
+* There is now support for versatile weapon damage.
+No need to create duplicate weapons anymore!

 ## Examples